-The readings in the Mass for Lent and in the Liturgy of the Hours focus heavily on the spiritual journey of Old Testament Israel toward the coming of Christ, and the salvation of mankind in His death and resurrection.
+The readings in the Mass for Lent and the Liturgy of the Hours focus heavily on the spiritual journey of Old Testament Israel toward the coming of Christ, and the salvation of mankind in His death and resurrection.

 The practice of burying the Alleluia enriches and shapes prayer and the sense of discipline as we anticipate Easter.
 It is a kind of fasting— letting the “Alleluia” lie dormant before the burst of joyful affirmation of the Resurrection.

 The Return of the Alleluia at Easter

 That day comes triumphantly at the Easter Vigil, on the evening of Holy Saturday after sunset, when the priest chants a triple Alleluia before he reads the Gospel, and everyone present responds with a triple Alleluia.

 Many Cultures, Many Preparations for Lent

 Many cultures have non-liturgical celebrations for the time before Lent.
 For example, Mardi Gras— meaning Fat Tuesday, which ends the day before Lent.
 Also, the festival Carnevale— meaning Farewell Meat is a way of consuming the meat, butter, cheese, eggs and fat prior to the Lenten fast.
 In Germanic countries, Shrove Tuesday also known as Pancake Tuesday is the time for frying pastries— a deliciously utilitarian means of using up the oil!

 Preparing for Lent in the atrium

 The children further adorned the page using their favorite medium— from colored pencils to crayons and everything in between.
-The children along with their family write intentions on the reverse side—something in their life or in the community that needs the joy of the Ressurection— something that they hope will be different on Easter Sunday, then pray for the intention and for all the intentions of all the children throughout Lent.
+The children along with their family write intentions on the reverse side—something in their life or in the community that needs the joy of the Resurrection— something that they hope will be different on Easter Sunday, then they pray for the intention and the intentions of all the children throughout Lent.
 The Alleluia is buried under rocks in the prayer corner until Easter when the Alleluia papers adorn a large wooden cross in the gathering space of the atrium and the children and catechists once again sing the Alleluia in joyful praise.

-The Child’s work in the atrium is Prayer, Reflection and Celebration
+The Child’s Work in the atrium is Prayer, Reflection & Celebration